-Caciulata is a town in Romania in the country of Valcea.
+Caciulata is a mountain town in Romania in the country of Valcea.
 It is located by the Olt River, by the Southern Carpathians.
-Caciulata has several thermal springs, hence it is mostly known to be a spa town.
-However, there is plenty more to do for soft adventure seekers, including hiking opportunities, cultural sightseeing and mountain biking.
+Caciulata has several thermal springs, hence it is mostly known by locals as a spa town.
+However, Caciulata has so much to offer.
+I spent many childhood summers in Caciulata, with my family.
+You will enjoy the springs, so many hiking opportunities, cultural sightseeing and mountain biking.

 How to get to Caciulata